Honiara: Schools

 Prominent educational institutions in Honiara include Solomon Islands National University (SINU); The Woodford International School; and the University of the South Pacific (USP) Solomon Islands Campus.

 The Woodford International School, also called the International School, was initiated in the mid-1950s with about a dozen students.
 It was expanded under Solomon Islands' National Development Plan in the 1970s with the aim to attract investment and expertise into the country.
 In 1979, following independence in 1978 from the British rule, with British aid, new school buildings were built.
 The school was known as Honiara International School in September 1989 and took the name of Woodford International School in the 1990s.
 It is now a fully recognised independent education authority, and the government of Solomon Islands is only involved in providing a grant to the school.
 Since 2007, the management has started a programme of enhancing the building and other infrastructure facilities of the school to seek recognition as an "International Baccalaureate World School".
+So far, however, it only offers the PYP programme for primary school students, with no support yet for the IB Diploma programme.

 The University of the South Pacific (USP) Solomon Islands Campus at Honiara provides education to students of the South Pacific.

 Libraries and books

 The Public Library is on Belan Avenue, between Chinatown and the market place, while the National Library is just behind the Public Library.
 Books authored by Solomon Islanders are available at the University of the South Pacific Centre, which is behind the National Gymnasium to the east of Chinatown.
 Books are also on sale at Riley's Pocket Bookstore in the lobby of the Honiara Hotel with works by authors including John Saunana and Julian Maka'a.
 Another bookstore opened in 2010 called the "Save Senta"; it is located at Point Cruz in Honiara.

 Australian newspapers are available at the news stalls in the Anthony Saru building.
 Solomon Islands Development Trust in New Chinatown publishes a quarterly journal titled Link on issues of local concern and environmental issues.
-The daily newspaper is Solomon Star while Solomon Times and Solomon Voice are weekly publications.
+The daily newspaper is the Solomon Star while Solomon Times and Solomon Voice are weekly publications.